Modi'in-Maccabim-Re'ut: Urban development

 Approximately 5 km west-northwest of the city center is an industrial zone, and to the west (on route 431) is the Yishpro commercial center.
 The latter is also accessible via an additional Modi'in train station, Paatei Modi'in.
 The industrial zone is also linked to route 443 via its own interchange, between Shilat Junction and the Maccabim Junction at the eastern side of the Ben Shemen Forest.
 This keeps most of the commercial traffic out of the city proper, so that the two arteries between the city and its industrial zone (Emek HaEla and HaShdera Hamerkazit) carry primarily commuters rather than trucks.

 Controversy

-In 2012, the European Union (EU), reclassified the small part of Modi'in originally founded as the community of Maccabim as a Israeli settlement since it had been established in the no man's land according to the 1949 Armistice Agreements.
+In 2012, the European Union (EU), reclassified the small part of Modi'in originally founded as the community of Maccabim as an Israeli settlement since it had been established in the no man's land according to the 1949 Armistice Agreements.
 The effect of this redefinition was to deny the affected area (which is exclusively green-leaf residential) a range of preferential tax benefits that would normally be conceded on Israeli products exported to Europe.
 The decision was made to implement a 2010 ruling of the Court of Justice of the European Union (CJEU).
 The move sparked a diplomatic controversy.